 The end of the donkey in the Northeast?

-The June 2016 ordinance regulating the slaughter of donkeys, mules and hinnies throughout Bahia, triggered a heated legal, ethical and economic battle.
+The June 2016 order regulating the slaughter of donkeys, mules and hinnies throughout Bahia, triggered a heated legal, ethical and economic battle.

-On the face of it the document was intended to solve the problem of these animals causing traffic accidents and spreading disease.
+On the face of it, the document was intended to solve the problem of donkeys causing traffic accidents and spreading disease.

 Although an important historical symbol of Brazil’s Northeast, in recent years donkeys have been largely abandoned in favour of motorcycles.
 The local department of transit in Ceará state collects abandoned animals in order to prevent road accidents.
 Over the most recent New Year holiday, 115 donkeys had to be collected.